Get News & Updates Directly To Your Inbox

 The PCP will:

-Get more information about your health plan at any time!
-Not all benefits are offered by all health plans.
-To see the limitations and exclusions in your plan, please refer to your benefit materials or log in or register for your member account, Blue Access for MembersSM.
+You can get more information about your HMO health plan at any time.
+Just log in or register for your member account, Blue Access for MembersSM.
 Visit the My Coverage tab to verify your coverage and identify your medical group and PCP.

 A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association© Copyright 2020 Health Care Service Corporation.
 All Rights Reserved.